openedx/edx-documentation/en_us/shared/building_and_running_chapters/content_experiments/content_experiments_add.rst

 #.
 Select **Content Experiment**.

-   A new content experiment is added to the unit:
+   A new content experiment is added to the unit.

    .. image:: ../../../shared/building_and_running_chapters/Images/content_experiment_block.png
     :width: 800
     :alt: An image showing the content experiment component in a unit page in Studio.

-   You can work with the content experiment as you can any other component.
+   You can work with the content experiment as you do any other component.
    For more information, see :ref:`Developing Course Components`.

 #.
 Select either **Select a Group Configuration** or **Edit** to open the